showcasejyoti/SQL-Twin-Project/README.md

 The company realized that in the modern digital economy, data is not merely information but a strategic asset, often referred to as digital gold, that can drive decision-making, competitive advantage, and sustainable growth.
 Recognizing the growing importance of data as a strategic business asset, the company went a step further by establishing a dedicated Data Analytics team which will empower AtliQ Hardware to harness data-driven insights for better decision-making, optimize operations, forecast market trends, and maintain a competitive edge.

+The entire project has provided end to end experience.
+I worked on this project by following the Codebasics SQL Course, Link to the course is [here]https://codebasics.io/courses/sql-beginner-to-advanced-for-data-professionals

 ## 🗂️ Data Sources

 AtliQ Hardware has provided two SQL databases and four Excel files for analysis.